infrahq/infra/docs/start/install-infra-cli.md

 # Install Infra CLI

-The Infra CLI is the main everyday tool to use to login to your infrastructure.
+The Infra CLI is the main everyday tool to use to log in to your infrastructure.
 After logging in, just use all the tools you typically use with Kubernetes.

 ## Install